EliasAL2/EliasAL2.github.io/_pages/about.md

 regions of interest within an image, allowing for more efficient compression and transmission of visual data.
 By focusing on the most relevant parts of the image, unnecessary information can be discarded or compressed, leading to reduced storage and bandwidth requirements.
-A specific application, where image segmentation comes in place nowdays is hospitals.
-It is essential for medical personnel to use image segmentation to find tumors and deseases, which you wouldn't be able to detect otherwise.
+A specific application, where image segmentation comes in place nowadays is hospitals.
+It is essential for medical personnel to use image segmentation to find tumors and diseases, which you wouldn't be able to detect otherwise.
 In addition to that, autonomous vehicles wouldn't be on the market without image segmentation.
-Lacking it, they wouldn't be able to detect pedestrians, obstacles or even be able to hold their lane.
+Lacking it, they wouldn't be able to detect pedestrians and obstacles or even be able to hold their lane.
 These are only a few fields, where image segmentation is already in use with great importance and there are many more.

 What is a Multi-Modal Large Language Model?
 ======
-In order to know what a Multi-Modal Large Language Model is, you need to know what a Large Language Model is first.
-A Large Language Model or in short LLM is a type of artificial Intelligence model that is capable of understanding and generating human-like text at a large scale.
+To know what a Multi-Modal Large Language Model is, you need to know what a Large Language Model is first.
+A Large Language Model or short LLM is a type of artificial Intelligence model that is capable of understanding and generating human-like text at a large scale.
 The most renowned LLM is OpenAI's GPT, which is also arguably the most advanced technology that has been published in this field yet.
 So what is a Multi-Modal Large Language Model now?
 A Multi-Modal LLM is nothing else than an LLM equipped with the ability to process and generate content across multiple modalities, not just text, but also audio, images and video.
-In case of LISA, we provide language instructions and it identifies the corresponding parts in the other modality: an image.
+In the case of LISA, we provide language instructions and it identifies the corresponding parts in the other modality: an image.

-What is Reasoning Segmantation?
+What is Reasoning Segmentation?
 ======
-Reasoning Segmentation is the next big step in segmentation, because The mechanism is now not only able to recognize an object and give its name (e.g., "the trash can"), it is also capable of giving far more intricate descriptions (e.g., "something that the garbage should be put into") or even longer sentences (e.g., ”After cooking, consuming food, and preparing for food, where can
+Reasoning Segmentation is the next big step in segmentation because The mechanism is now not only able to recognize an object and give its name (e.g., "the trash can"), it is also capable of giving far more intricate descriptions (e.g., "something that the garbage should be put into") or even longer sentences (e.g., ”After cooking, consuming food, and preparing for food, where can